marina01p/SDTM-Labs/Lab#2/README.md

 The adapter pattern convert the interface of a class into another interface clients expect.
 It lets classes work together that couldn’t otherwise because of incompatible interfaces.

-First, I created an interface (incompatible with my previous one *Candy.java* (domain.candy.Candy)) - *Packet.java* (domain.packet.Packet), and two classes that implement this interfece, located in the same package. (setComposition() / setConstitution)
+For this design pattern, I created an interface (incompatible with my previous one *Candy.java* (domain.candy.Candy)) - *Packet.java* (domain.packet.Packet) - adaptee, and two classes that implement this interfece, located in the same package.

 Then, I created the adapter itself *PacketAdapter*.
-It allows my code to have a subcategory in the candy storage, which empowers cliets to buy packages.
+It allows my code to have a subcategory in the candy storage, which empowers the cliets to buy packages.

 ```
 public class PacketAdapter implements Candy {